oak-hu/oak-hu.github.io/content/index.md

 ---
-title: Oak Hu
+title: About
 ---

 I do math and philosophy at Magdalen College, Oxford.
+This site is a work-in-progress!